-The following energy consumption figures should be used when considering a scheme that will provide a washing machine or dishwasher.
-Data is provided that illustrates the average energy consumption of 'A' rated washing machines and dishwashers, and the typical energy consumption of the existing appliances that they will replace in a trade-in scenario.
+Energy consumption figures for wet appliances should be requested from the Programme Administrator when considering a scheme that will provide a washing machine or dishwasher.
+Data will be provided that illustrates the average energy consumption of 'A' rated washing machines and dishwashers, and the typical energy consumption of the existing appliances that they will replace in a trade-in scenario.
 A sales weighted average value is also provided.
 If the energy consumption of the appliance provided by the scheme is known, this figure can be used in place of the average 'A' rated consumption.
 The lifetime for these types of appliance is assumed to be 15 years.
 In a trade in scenario, as with cold appliances, this would be reduced by 1/3.